Pengjie-W/HUST-OBC/README.md

 ## Chinese OCR
 The code for training and testing (usage) is provided in the OCR folder.
 Includes recognition of 88,899 classes of Chinese characters.
 [Model download](https://figshare.com/s/7ec755b4ba77c6994ed2).
 Category numbers and their corresponding Chinese characters are stored in OCR/label.json.
 We have provided models and code with α set to 0.
 ## MoCo
 The code for training and testing (usage) is provided in the MoCo folder.
+[Model download](https://figshare.com/s/30c206b1d1f1870ae76f).
 ## Validation
 The code for training and testing (usage) is provided in the Validation folder.
+[Model download](https://figshare.com/s/f16a16892cb0ee7a710b).